Owner: Simon Sadler

 The 1950's proved to be Blackpool's most successful decade as they won the FA Cup in 1953 by beating Bolton in the famous "Matthews Final" and the same year saw four Tangerines players in the England squad.
 In 1956 Blackpool finished as runners-up to Manchester United in Division One.

-Blackpool's recent history is a sorry tale of woe that could almost match Pompey's recent decline.
+Blackpool's recent history was a sorry tale of woe that could almost match Pompey's recent decline.
 The Seasiders were promoted to the Premier League in 2010 under Ian Holloway but were relegated after one season and then, following a play-off final defeat to West Ham in 2012, Holloway left and some poor managerial appointments and even worse ownership decisions by the Oystons saw Blackpool relegated twice in consecutive seasons.

-The Manager: Gary Bowyer
+The Manager: Simon Grayson

 The Ground: Bloomfield Road (Capacity: 16,750 - Away: 1,500)